April 3, 2020

 There are different means by which information can be collected today to identify a particular individual.
 People are continually registering for various programs and applications.
 For this, we are providing a lot of private data that can easily be used by other subjects for multiple purposes.

-Fluid Attacks, we are always attached to a security-oriented context.
+we are always attached to a security-oriented context.

-This time, in this post, we focus on the part of the mobile app security.
+we focus on the part of the mobile app security.

 Cybercriminals see mobile devices as desirable sources of information,

-especially sensitive information that we store on these devices.
+that we store on these devices.

 Each of these data being part of an aggregate can contribute to the identification of a particular individual.
 The attacker may be able to distinguish the person and perhaps trace it back to committing some fraud, such as identity theft.
 Many of us innocently believe that what we enter into a specific software is known only to us and no one else.

 Much of what we deliver or do in the applications can indeed be shared, sold, or used by third parties for analysis, marketing, and advertising purposes.
 They may begin to know our interests and preferences and from that make the most appropriate offerings, or improve our experience within the application and deliver a better service.

 Business leaders are often not honest about how they are handling and protecting customer data.
 The information collected can be used in a business from a competitive framework to gain an unfair advantage.
 Others have gone a little further, and have sought to influence users within political campaigns.
 Such was the case of Cambridge Analytica, a British political consulting firm, which accessed private data from millions of Facebook users to influence elections.